Bhart97/CDE-project/module/part b/README.md

 ## Working on the Cloud

 In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
-You are required to have a secured connection between the VPC and your host machine using the provided VPN.
+A secured connection will be required to access the resources on the private network via the provided VPN.

 Outlined below are learning paths: the ```basic track``` and ```intermediate track```.
-The basic track serves as an introductory material for novices and as warm-up for those familiar with cloud concepts.
+The basic track serves as an introductory material for beginners and as warm-up for those familiar with cloud concepts.
 The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.

 ## Working on the Cloud: Console

 This learning path focuses on utilizing the AWS console to create cloud resources.
-Each student will be provisioning their own elastic compute (EC2) instance and the required packages as well as managing objects in the simple storage service (S3) without detailed instructions.
-References will be provided but it is expected that students can resolve any issues without much guidance.
+Each student will be provisioning their own elastic compute (EC2) instances and the required packages as well as managing objects in the simple storage service (S3).
+References will be provided to help resolve any troubleshooting issues that may occur.
 Those who are more familiar with cloud concepts are recommended to use the [AWS CLI](https://aws.amazon.com/cli/) for provisioning and managing resources.

 **1. Creating and Configuring a Compute Instance**

 Login with the provided AWS IAM account.

 Create an EC2 instance following configurations listed below and default settings otherwise.
-View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances via AWS CLI:
+View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances with the AWS CLI:
 ```
 - Amazon Linux 2 AMI with t2.micro type
-- TODO: Security Group (port 22 and port 80 open)
+- WebServerGroup security group
 ```

 Verify the connection via SSH protocol and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the EC2.
 This will give permission for your EC2 instance to access AWS tools.

 Troubleshooting:
 - You cannot SSH from your local machine to a private network without a VPN connection.
-- If your authorized key is not recognized, make sure to specify the entire path such as on Linux: ```~/.ssh/<authorized_key>```.
+- If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.

 **2. Connecting to Object Storage**
 Once you have installed AWS CLI onto your EC2, you will be transferring objects with the designated S3 bucket.
-Review the documents to use AWS CLI for [uploading](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html) and [downloading](https://docs.aws.amazon.com/cli/latest/reference/s3api/get-object.html) to your S3 bucket.
+Review the documentations on using the [s3 commands](https://docs.aws.amazon.com/cli/latest/reference/s3/) to move files within the S3 bucket.

-On your EC2 instance, create a new file called <firstname_lastname>.txt.
+Go to the EC2 console and ```Actions > Security > Modify IAM role``` and attach the role to enable EC2 access with S3, then create a new file called <firstname_lastname>.txt from your EC2 instance.
 You will upload this file to your bucket and it should contain the following text:
 ```
 Hello, my name is <first name> <last name>!
 ```

-Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the appropriate content.
+Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the appropriate text content.
 Upload your HTML file from the previous module and then download it onto your EC2.
 Verify that the contents are the same.

 Troubleshooting:
 - Be careful on how you specify the path for bucket storage.
-- EC2 instances cannot connect to S3 services without the AWS CLI installed.
+- EC2 instances cannot connect to S3 services without the AWS CLI installed and the instance role attached.
-- Review the basic command lines for Linux file system management if needed.

 **3. Configure Web Server**
 Carefully follow the instructions to install an [Apache HTTP web server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html) and stop once you have set the files permission for the Apache web server.
 Download your HTML file from the S3 bucket onto your EC2 at ```/var/www/html/<file>.html```.